I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

 Now you’d say – why visit Amsterdam’s botanical garden, aren’t there enough botanical gardens all over the world?
 But did you know that Dutch garners and botanists are famous all over the world?
 Plants are a big part of their culture as much as gouda cheese is.

 My favorite greenhouse in Hortus Botanicus was a very small one that I had almost missed.
-It was the butterfly garden and it thousands of orange butterflies that were flying everywhere in slow motion.
-At a time only 6 people could step inside this green house, but that wasn’t a problem when I went in because apart from me, there were just other two girls.
+It was the butterfly garden and thousands of orange butterflies were flying everywhere in slow motion.
+At one time only 6 people could step inside this greenhouse, but that wasn’t a problem when I went in because apart from me, there were just other two girls.

 There is also a pond outside with a beautiful water lily.
 I also saw the biggest Bird of Paradise plant (or a tree) which was taller than many houses.

-After you’re done exploring Hortus Botanicus, I highly recommend you eat or drink something in Orangery – the in house Hortus cafe.
-If you’re hungry then order something form their specials.
+After you’re done exploring Hortus Botanicus, I highly recommend you eat or drink something in Orangery – the in-house Hortus cafe.
+If you’re hungry then order something from their specials.
 I had my lunch and coffee here.

-No matter how good you are with directions but if it is your first time in Amsterdam then you will definitely get lost.
-It happens because to a first timer all the canals and bridges look the same.
+No matter how good you are with directions if it is your first time in Amsterdam then you will definitely get lost.
+It happens because for a first-timer all the canals and bridges look the same.

 Walking in Amsterdam

 It is very easy to walk from one place to another in Amsterdam and you can totally do this.
 You won’t get to do much if you’re only walking.
 I did this when I first visited in 2014.
 Honestly, I just remember walking the whole time and not doing a lot more than visiting coffee shops and bars.
 I knew much better when I visited the next few times.

 Trams + Metros in Amsterdam (inc in I Amsterdam City Card)